What Is Smallpox?

 - High fever

 - Body aches

 As the illness goes on, a red rash appears on the tongue and in the mouth.
 The rash then spreads.
 Spots begin to break open.
 The red spots turn into raised bumps.
 By day 4, the bumps fill with fluid.
 Scabs form over all the bumps.

 What Is the Smallpox Vaccine?

-The smallpox vaccine contains a live virus, called the vaccinia virus.
-This is related to smallpox.
-The vaccine is given as multiple pinpricks usually in the arm.
+The smallpox vaccine contains a live virus.
+It is related to smallpox.
+The vaccine is usually given in the arm as pinpricks.